rotem154154/lightning-x-gpt/README.md

 - torch.compile

 ### Moderate Improvements
-- RMSNorm instead of LayerNorm
+- Qwen3RMSNorm > RMSNorm > LayerNorm
 - No bias for QKV projections
 - ReLU Squared activation instead of GELU
 - No bias for all linear layers